We’ve been exploring and playing more with our fun washi tape—decorating Easter eggs (shown here) and making suncatchers.

 - Wee Birdy wraps the entire egg with pieces of washi tape for an overall look.

-- Lovely Indeed shares a mix of elegant and modern designs and ideas (I can't seem to get the link working just now, but hopefully it is working again soon.
-The eggs are great.)
+- Lovely Indeed shares a mix of elegant and modern designs and ideas.

 - And Craftaholics Anonymous shows how to use washi tape to decoratively seal the two ends of plastic eggs that have been filled with candies.